Looking for A Better Job ? How About Becoming a Teacher in USA ?

-Even though the U.S. is currently experiencing a severe teacher shortage right now, that doesn’t mean that it’s simple to get a job teaching in the United States.
+Even though the U.S. is currently looking for highly qualified International teachers, that doesn’t mean that it’s simple to get a job teaching in the United States.
 Part of that has to do with the stringent requirements established by the U.S. government, and part of that has to do with the peculiarities of the American classroom experience.
 Let’s look at both of these factors in greater detail.

 The U.S. State Department, which coordinates a popular work visa program for foreign teachers coming to America, lists seven different criteria that must be met before you can teach at a U.S. school.
 First and most importantly, you must have a teaching certification or license in your home country and meet all qualifications for teaching in that country.
 Secondly, you must be working as a teacher at the time of your application — so you can’t “come out of retirement” to land a teaching gig in America.
 You must also have a university degree that’s equivalent to a four-year bachelor’s degree in the United States, and you must have at least a minimum of 24 months of relevant teaching experience.

 Those are just the federal requirements, though.
 There are also the state, or local, requirements that you must meet.
 These can differ among all 50 states, as they are free to make minor tweaks to their teaching requirements to reflect their own specific needs.
 So, you might meet all the qualifications to teach in California – but not in Texas.
 It varies on a state-by- state basis.

 You must also demonstrate English language proficiency, which is natural enough, given that you’ll be teaching to American students (even if many of them only speak English as a second language).
 Finally, you must pass a background check to make sure you are “of good reputation and character.”